 Causes of a PCL Tear

-For accurate diagnosis and treatment, visit Dr. Nitin N Sunku, Orthopedic Doctor and Sports Medicine Specialist at Health Nest Hospital, HSR Layout, Bengaluru.
+Early evaluation helps prevent long-term instability and reduces the risk of cartilage wear and arthritis later.
+For accurate diagnosis and treatment, consult Dr. Nitin N Sunku, Orthopedic Doctor and Sports Medicine Specialist, at his clinics in HSR Layout and Attibele, Bengaluru.

 About the Author